aliceborges/BingeFlix/README.md

 <p align="center">
   <img src="https://media.giphy.com/media/3ohs4p9LMXYBptIapW/giphy.gif"/>
 </p>
-Users can search videos by title and view a live update of matching results with each character that is typed into or deleted from the search bar's input field.
+Users can search videos by title and view a live update of matching results with each character that is typed into, or deleted from, the search bar's input field.

 ### Profiles (Future Feature)
-Users will be able to add multiple profiles to their account.
-Users can delete profiles after adding them, or edit the names of these profiles after naming them the first time they are added.
+A user will be able to add multiple profiles to their account.
+This feature will also allow the deletion of profiles as well as the editing of the profiles' names after they are added.